Go With The Flow | Permeable Hardscape Offers Eco-Friendly Outdoor Spaces

 From there, drainage stone is added to cover the base of the permeable structure.
 “It has to be clean aggregate,” says Maslow, with no fine material that can clog the system.
 Templeton says for a two-foot deep system, twelve to fifteen inches of 1 to 1½ inch gravel is added to the base.
 (For a foot path, probably half that amount.)
 Above that, a layer of smaller gravel, called bedding stone, is put down.
 Pea gravel can be used as bedding stone, with pavers placed on top of it, then more pea gravel added to fill the spaces between the pavers.

 Both CLC, Inc and Southern Landscape Group offer ICPIcertified installation, a national standard set by the Interlocking Concrete Pavement Institute to ensure that projects will stand up to a lifetime of use.
-When researching for your landscape needs, it’s a good idea to ask about both certification and prior experience before installing permeable hardscape.
+When researching hardscape and lawn care services for your landscape needs, it’s a good idea to ask about both certification and prior experience before installing permeable hardscape.

 With so many attractive and eco-friendly options available, there has never been a better time to embrace the benefits of permeable hardscape.
 Alleviating drainage issues and increasing the usability of your outdoor areas are excellent reasons to go permeable.
 But using permeable hardscape offers the additional advantages of doing your part to filter and recharge groundwater reservoirs, as well as protecting local waterways.
 It’s a green trend that’s here to stay.